A delicious vegetable and chicken stir fry recipe is one of the most popular Chinese food recipes to make at home.

 - Add water chestnuts and chicken.
 Add broth mixture and bring to a boil.
 Cook, stirring constantly until the vegetables are tender-crisp, the chicken is done and the sauce has thickened a bit.

 - Serve over hot cooked rice.

 - Varying the vegetables you use makes this a versatile recipe that you will never get tired of.
 Use Chinese Napa cabbage, bok choy, mushrooms or any other vegetable you think might taste good.
 Give it a try and you may come up with something even tastier.

-- Low Carb: Obviously if you are doing a low carb diet you won’t serve this recipe with rice.
+- Low Carb: Obviously if you are doing a low carb diet or diabetes diet recipe, you won’t serve this stir fry with rice.
 It tastes great on it’s own.
 I often steam or stir fry another vegetable just by itself and add a bit of soy sauce to it for flavor.
 My favorite is a side of steamed bok choy or asparagus with a touch of soy sauce and a drop of sesame oil added for extra flavor.
 Yum!